Skip to main content

 There are two awards given during our Women’s Equality Day (WED) celebration:

-• The League Legacy Award will recognize a League member who has worked diligently to meet the goals of the League of Women Voters by encouraging informed and active participation in government, working to increase understanding of major public policy issues, influencing public policy through education and advocacy, and promoting DEI in principle and practice.
+• The League Legacy Award will recognize a League member for their efforts to meet the goals of the League of Women Voters to encourage informed and active participation in government, work to increase understanding of major public policy issues, to influence public policy through education and advocacy, or promote DEI in principle and practice.

 • If you know of someone deserving of one of these awards, please download and read the Suggestions for Writing a Strong Nomination.